The 4 Types of Data Analytics Explained With Examples

 HR teams use analytics to understand employee engagement, predict turnover risk, and make data-driven decisions about compensation, hiring, and workforce planning.

-Across industries, analytics helps teams translate insight into clear next steps—guiding decisions that improve performance, strengthen strategy, and drive measurable results.
+Across industries, analytics helps teams translate insight into clear next steps.

 Build your data analytics strategy with Domo

-Domo brings all four types of analytics—descriptive, diagnostic, predictive, and prescriptive—into one connected platform.
+Domo brings all four types of analytics into one connected platform.
 Teams can explore historical trends, investigate root causes, forecast outcomes, and plan their next steps without switching tools.
-Whether you’re creating dashboards or building machine learning models, Domo helps you use data to inform decisions and coordinate action throughout the business in real time.
+Whether you're creating dashboards or building machine learning models, Domo helps you use data to inform decisions and coordinate action throughout the business in real time.

 Try Domo for free and see how data analytics can support informed decisions and create measurable impact for your teams and workflows.